 Setting up a Representative Office in China

-The defining characteristic of an RO is its limited business scope – an RO is generally forbidden from engaging in any profit-seeking activities, and can only legally engage in:
+As a consequence, an RO is also limited in its business scope, as it is forbidden from engaging in any profit-seeking activities, and can only legally engage in:

 - Market research, display and publicity activities that relate to company product or services; and